 A view of how data is linked together, and how data flows through systems and processes.
 Again automated harvesting is essential to get and maintain an enterprise view.

-The business context for data including its definition, how it is used, responsibilities and so forth.
+The business context for data includes its definition, how it is used, its responsibilities and so forth.
 Automated processes, supported by machine learning, can support your stewards and subject matter experts as they collaborate to capture this context.

 Supported with Data Governance

-Many organisations focus their data stewardship activities around the business glossary, for example capturing the definitions of business terms, or to identify and classify personal data fields.
+Many organisations focus their data stewardship activities around the business glossary, for example capturing the definitions of business terms or identifying and classifying personal data fields.
 Metadata provides crucial information that powers accurate analytics for rich business insights.
 And an effective metadata management strategy relies on a comprehensive data governance framework.

 There is no debate that data governance is important, both to support collaboration between various stakeholders and to ensure accountability and maintain standards.